-As of the date of this Annual Report on Form 10-K, the Company has authorized 500 million shares of common stock, par value \$0.001 per share.
-As of March 1, 2023, there were 4,742,450 shares of common stock outstanding.
-The Company also has 10 million authorized shares of preferred stock, par value \$0.001 per share, which may be issued in one or more series as may be designated by our Board of Directors.
+As of the date of this Annual Report on Form 10-K, we have authorized 500 million shares of common stock, par value \$0.001 per share.
+As of March 1, 2024, there were 6,002,628 shares of common stock outstanding.
+We also have 10 million authorized shares of preferred stock, par value \$0.001 per share, which may be issued in one or more series as may be designated by our Board of Directors.
 No such shares of preferred stock are issued or outstanding as of the date of this Annual Report on Form 10-K.